 Within each purchase contract, a host of contingencies can obscure what the buyer is actually offering and whether the sale is a sure thing or could potentially fall through.

-“You have to think, ‘Which offer will yield the highest net?’” warns Delinda Crampton, a top-selling agent who’s sold 79% more properties than her peers in Henderson, Nevada, and says 3 out her 4 of her listings were multiple offer situations this past spring.
+“You have to think, ‘Which offer will yield the highest net?’” warns Delinda Crampton, a top-selling agent who’s sold 79% more properties than her peers in Henderson, Nevada, and says 3 out of 4 of her listings were multiple offer situations this past spring.

 For instance, a buyer may stipulate that for the purchase to go through, he has to sell his own home by a certain date or secure financing, among a host of other requests.